Jfroge/ArcaneDynamicsCutieHack2025/README.md

-Got it\!
-I'll update the image tags in the README to reflect that the images are located in a folder named `resources`.

-Here is the updated README with the paths adjusted:

 # 🪄 **Arcane Dynamics: The Scroll of Kinematic Sorcery**

 Arcane Dynamics is a high-performance **C++ real-time 2D kinematics visualizer** wrapped in a fantasy “Arcane Dynamics” aesthetic.
 Built to help students learn projectile motion in a fun and engaging way, it blends physics, graphics, and interactivity—complete with a mage launching an animated fire projectile.